rayen128/RailNL/docs/definitions.md

 # Definitions

-This is small document with an overview of all the definitions, words, etc. we use througout our code
+This is small document with an overview of all the definitions, words, etc. we use througout our code:

 **Station**= a city or station in a city which has (at least) one train-connection connected to it